We have crowd-sourced 20 fascinating predictions for what the contact centre could look like in ten years’ time.

 The use of traditional channels, such as phone and email, will decrease, with email being commonly thought of as a slow-moving (and largely inefficient) game of tennis.
 Meanwhile, newer channels, including webchat, Twitter and video conferencing, will increase in popularity.

-With 1 in 2 customers saying they constantly change the way they deal with organisations, it is no surprise that we are moving towards an age of omnichannel contact.
+With one in two customers saying they constantly change the way they deal with organisations, it is no surprise that we are moving towards an age of omnichannel contact.
 The challenge is how to handle these channels effectively to ensure that customers don’t have to repeat their problem every time they switch channel.

 3. Webchat, not social media, will be the biggest growing channel